-This document, together with the attached revisions to the affected components of the waiver, constitutes the state's request to amend its approved waiver under §1915(c) of the Social Security Act.
+This document, together with the attached revisions to the affected components of the waiver, constitutes the state's request to amend its approved waiver under section 1915(c) of the Social Security Act.
 The state affirms that it will abide by all provisions of the waiver, including the provisions of this amendment when approved by CMS.
 The state further attests that it will continuously operate the waiver in accordance with the assurances specified in Section V and the additional requirements specified in Section VI of the approved waiver.
 The state certifies that additional proposed revisions to the waiver request will be submitted by the Medicaid agency in the form of additional waiver amendments.

 Signature: Robert Kerr

 State Medicaid Director or Designee

-Submission Date: May 5, 2022
+Submission Date: Sep 13, 2024

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name:
+Last Name: Kerr

-Kerr

 First Name:

-Robert

-Title:
+Title: Robert

-Director
+Agency Head

 Agency: South Carolina Department of Health and Human Services

-Address: 1801 Main St
+Address: 1801 Main Street

 Address 2:

 City: Columbia

 State: South Carolina

-Zip: 29102
+Zip: 29201

+Phone:

-Phone: (803) 898-2504 Ext: TTY
+(803) 898-2507 Ext: TTY

 Fax: (803) 255-8209

 E-mail: Attachments rkerr@scdhhs.gov

-Attachment #1: Transition Plan

-Check the box next to any of the following changes from the current approved waiver.
+Attachment #1: Tran Check the box next to isition Plan any of the following changes from the current approved waiver.
 Check all boxes that apply.

-Replacing an approved waiver with this waiver.
+proved waiver with this waiver.

-Combining waivers.
+Combining waiv ers.

-Splitting one waiver into two waivers.
+Splitting one wa iver into two waivers.